syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/ToolTip.md

 ---
 layout: post
 title: ToolTip in Windows Forms GridGrouping control | Syncfusion
-description: Learn about ToolTip support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
+description: Learn about ToolTip support in Syncfusion Windows Forms GridGrouping control, its elements and more details.
 platform: WindowsForms
 control: GridGroupingControl
 documentation: ug
 ---

-# ToolTip in Windows Forms GridGrouping (GridGroupingControl)
+# ToolTip in Windows Forms GridGrouping control

 The ToolTip can be added to the individual cells.
 This allows a user to show more information about the particular cell on mouse hover.